 Before getting started with your study, you must pick up the previous years’ question papers.
-This will help you gain insight on the quality and nature of questions asked.
+This will help you gain insight into the quality and nature of the questions asked.
 It is important to understand the style of questions asked as now, you will know how to infer bookish knowledge and break it down conceptually/ diagnostically on paper.

-International relations is a dynamic topic.
-You must keep abreast of all latest happenings in India and the world when it comes to news on this.
+International relation is a dynamic topic.
+You must keep abreast of all the latest happenings in India and the world when it comes to news on this.
 The Hindu is a great newspaper for all your international relations news.